memfault/interrupt/_drafts/best-of-binutils.md

 ### pyelftools

-Pyelftools is a pure python package capable of parsing ELF and DWARF information.
-If you are looking to perform your own analysis on ELF files, I'd highly recommend checking out the repo.
+Pyelftools is a pure Python package capable of parsing ELF and DWARF information.
+If you are looking to perform your own analysis on ELF files, I highly recommend checking out the repo.
 There is an [examples](https://github.com/eliben/pyelftools/tree/master/examples) folder in the project that you can use as inspiration to get started.

 #### Pure Python GNU Binutils size Command Equivalent

-As a quick example, we can implement an equivalent of the `size` binutil command in about 30 lines of python!
+As a quick example, we can implement an equivalent of the `size` binutil command in about 30 lines of Python!

 ```python
 # pyelftools_size.py